sinai-dev/UnityExplorer/README.md

 3. Create an instance of Unity Explorer with `UnityExplorer.ExplorerStandalone.CreateInstance();`
 4. Optionally subscribe to the `ExplorerStandalone.OnLog` event to handle logging if you wish

-# Known issues
-* Any `MissingMethodException` or `NotSupportedException`: please report the issue and provide a copy of your mod loader log and/or Unity log.
-* In IL2CPP, some IEnumerable and IDictionary types may fail enumeration.
-Waiting for the Unhollower rewrite to address this any further.
-* The C# Console's completions have some minor issues such as not suggestion global classes which have no namespace, and erronously suggesting classes from using directives when they shouldn't be suggested.
-These are issues with mcs itself which I am looking into.

 # Features

 <p align="center">